insouciantVigilante/RandomPrograms/README.md

 All Paths from Source to Target Node
 Description
-Given a directed acyclic graph (DAG) of n nodes labelled from 0 to n - 1, count all possible paths from node 0 to node n - 1, and return the number of paths.
+Given a directed acyclic graph (DAG) of n nodes labelled from 0 to n - 1, get all possible paths from node 0 to node n - 1, and return the number of paths.